-Occasionally staff employees undertaking a new role or new job tasks will struggle to achieve effective or desired outcomes due to a lack of experience with or exposure to a particular subject, process, or tool.
+Occasionally, staff employees undertaking a new role or new job tasks will struggle to achieve effective or desired outcomes due to a lack of experience with or exposure to a particular subject, process, or tool.

-In these circumstances supervisors should create an Individual Development Plan (IDP) for the staff employee.
-This approach should not be confused with a Performance Improvement Plan, which addresses concerns with a staff employee's performance after having demonstrated a capacity to successfully perform the work or when the employee's actions are contrary to the established expectations.
+In these circumstances, supervisors should create an individual development plan (IDP) for the staff employee.
+This approach should not be confused with a performance improvement plan, which addresses concerns with a staff employee's performance after having demonstrated a capacity to successfully perform the work or when the employee's actions are contrary to the established expectations.

-IDPs are designed in collaboration with the employee and should take into consideration the availability of any special resources necessary to the employee's development; the time commitment necessary on the part of the employee; the costs; and, the reasonable amount of time permitted for the employee to master the subject.
+An IDP is designed in collaboration with the employee and should take into consideration the availability of any special resources necessary to the employee's development, the time commitment necessary on the part of the employee, the costs, and the reasonable amount of time permitted for the employee to master the subject.

-The availability of an IDP is not considered a substitute for minimum skill or experience requirements as identified in the Position Description.
+The availability of an IDP is not considered a substitute for minimum skill or experience requirements as identified in the position description.